seisbench/seisbench/docs/pages/benchmark_datasets.rst

 .. warning::

     Dataset size: waveforms.hdf5 **~123Gb**, metadata.csv **~1.7Gb**.
 The
-    size refers to both counts and ground motion dataset individually.
+    size refers to both counts and ground motion datasets individually.

     Each individual network has its own DOI.
 From publicly available data: